These winning food photos will make you hungry

 “Blood Orange Madeleines.”
 Winner of the Food Stylist Award.
 Carolin Strothe

 Carolin Strothe’s series of five photographs took the top prize in the styling category.
-From deceptive brioche pumpkins to Proust-inspired madeleines and a summery vegetable tart resembling a painting, the collection is truly a feast for the eyes.
+From deceptive brioche pumpkins to Proust-inspired madeleines and a summery vegetable tart resembling a painting, the is truly a feast for the eyes.

 Fujifilm Award for Innovation